pixie79/resume/Mark_Olliver_Resume.md

 #### Thermeon Worldwide
 **Jan 2002 - Apr 2013**

-I was responsible for the day to day running and management of the lobal infrastructure and Car Rental systems.
-This included designing a highly avaliable colocation grade system with multiple levels of redundancy
-During the design phase I met with potential suppliers and hosting companies to secure the best dedicated hosting avaliable for our clients.
+I was responsible for the day to day running and management of the global infrastructure and Car Rental systems.
+This included designing a highly available co-location grade system with multiple levels of redundancy.
+During the design phase I met with potential suppliers and hosting companies to secure the best dedicated hosting available for our clients.
 Ensuring good global connectivity and sufficient bandwidth whilst keeping an eye on the cost model.

-The architecture included live replication of data from site A to site B, within virtual servers, therefore should it be needed we could relocate a customer live from one data centre to th other with only a few minutes of down time.
+The architecture included live replication of data from site A to site B, within virtual servers, therefore should it be needed we could relocate a customer live from one data centre to the other with only a few minutes of down time.
 The design and implementation allowed Thermeon to win a worldwide contract to supply our car rental software to all Hertz Licenses globally.

 Some of the tools I have used to run this network are:
 * BGP, OSPF, Dynamic Network routing Management